blitz-js/babel-plugin-superjson-next/README.md

 npm install babel-plugin-superjson-next
 ```

 Since this is a companion to [SuperJSON](https://github.com/blitz-js/superjson),

 make sure it's also installed:

+`(If you use npm 7 or later, you can skip this since from npm v7 automatically installing peer dependencies)`
 ```
 npm install superjson
 ```